PASSIONCORNERS/nuxt_blog/README.md

 # generate static project
 $ cd client
 $ npm run generate

-# rename .evn.example to .env
-- Do this in client and server
-- Input the correct keys

 ```

 For detailed explanation on how Nuxtjs work, check out the [documentation](https://nuxtjs.org).